-Each parcel has its original track number.
-You may find a track code of a particular package either at the site of your online shop in the “My Orders” section or put this question to the seller personally.
-Moreover, sellers in most online shops prefer to send a tracking code to the customer’s email.
-This code is additionally specified in all checks and post office receipts.
-Therefore, you may learn a tracking code of any parcel in several ways.
+Note that sellers in most online shops prefer to send a tracking code to the customer’s email.
+This code is specified on all notifications and post office receipts.
+Therefore, you can learn your package’s tracking code in several ways.

-The package tracking number (according to the international S10 standard) is a combination of 13 letters and figures that may help you to track and confirm its delivery to your local post office.
-The structure of local and international tracking numbers differs:
+The package tracking number (according to the international S10 standard) is a combination of 13 letters and figures that should help you track and confirm delivery to your local post office.
+The format of local and international tracking numbers differs:

-As soon as the package leaves the country, it is still given the traditional tracking number format described above.
+This information is relevant for regular post mail tracking, while commercial carriers have distinct shipping tracking numbers within the territory of the shipping country.
+But as soon as the package leaves the country, it is given the traditional tracking number format described above.

-As usual, all shipments are delivered to your local post office depending on your ZIP code.
-Thus, you cannot conduct post office tracking with the track number; it is done in an automated way.
+As customary, all shipments are delivered to your local post office depending on your ZIP code.
+Thus, you cannot conduct post office tracking with a track number; it is done in an automated way.

-Sometimes it happens that you cannot track the postal package.
+Sometimes it happens that you cannot track a postal package.
 This may happen if:

-Once this happens, we recommend contacting the seller and repeating the follow-ups once a week until the customer protection period expires.
-In case the package does not arrive by that time, you may request the refund.
+Once this happens, we recommend contacting the seller and repeating follow-ups once a week until the customer protection period expires.
+In case the package does not arrive by that time, you may request a refund.